cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_2.md

 	- **ARTICLE 1379.**
 	  collapsed:: true
 		- The principles of interpretation stated in Rule 123 of the Rules of Court shall likewise be observed in the construction of contracts. (n)
-- 🔴 CHAPTER 6 - Rescissible Contracts]]
+- 🔴 CHAPTER 6 - Rescissible Contracts
-  heading:: true
   collapsed:: true
 	- **ARTICLE 1380.**
 	  collapsed:: true